-The goal of the University of Arkansas Autism Support Program is to provide the intensive assistance students with high functioning autism, Asperger's Syndrome, PDD-NOS, and non-verbal learning disability need in order to be successful in college.
+The goal of the University of Arkansas Autism Support Program is to provide the intensive assistance that students with high functioning autism, Asperger's syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS), and non-verbal learning disability need in order to be successful in college.
 Our students are matriculated University of Arkansas undergraduates who have the cognitive abilities to be in college but require more help than their typical peers to complete a college degree.

 Students enrolled in the program receive support in three areas: academics, transitioning to independent adult roles, and social skills.